sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 There are three fundamental _attributes_ to every object:

 1. A flag representing the built-in properties allotted to the object.
-2. ToastStunt: A list of object that are its parents
+2. A list of object that are its parents
 3. A list of the objects that are its _children_; that is, those objects for which this object is their parent.

 The act of creating a character sets the player attribute of an object and only a wizard (using the function `set_player_flag()`) can change that setting.
 Only characters have the player bit set to 1.
 Only permanent objects can be players.